-17 For an explanation of the HP-filter, see, for example, Higo and Nakata (1998).
+17. For an explanation of the HP filter, see, for example, Higo and Nakada (1998).

-18 There is no explanation in McCallum (2000) of how he measured potential GDP or the output gap.
-However, since he assumes the equilibrium real interest rate as constant (3%), it is highly likely that he used the difference between a log-linear trend and real GDP as the output gap.
-Bernanke and Gertler (1999) measured the output gap using monthly data, namely the difference between the Industrial Production Index (output) and its quadratic trend.
+18. There is no explanation in McCallum (2001) of how he measured potential GDP or the output gap.
+However, since he assumes the equilibrium real interest rate as constant (3 percent), it is highly likely that he used the difference between a log-linear trend and real GDP as the output gap.
+Bernanke and Gertler (1999) measure the output gap using monthly data, namely, the difference between the industrial production index (output) and its quadratic trend.

-19 Backward- and forward-looking Taylor rules were derived following formulations of McCallum (2001) and Bernanke and Gertler (1999).
+19. Backward- and forward-looking Taylor rules were derived following formulations of McCallum (2001) and Bernanke and Gertler (1999).
 They used weights for the inflation rate and output gap of 1.5 and 0.5, and 2.00 and 0.33, respectively.
-While McCallum (2001) and Bernanke and Gertler (1999) made their estimation assuming the equilibrium real interest rate as constant, this paper estimates the output gap by using an HP filter, and thus, taking into account effects of a declining potential growth rate since entering the 1990s, we regarded the growth rate of the HP-filtered trend for the past one year as the real interest rate to derive the Taylor rule.
+While McCallum (2001) and Bernanke and Gertler (1999) make their estimation assuming the equilibrium real interest rate as constant, we estimate the output gap by using an HP filter, and thus, taking into account effects of a declining potential growth rate since entering the 1990s, we regard the growth rate of the HP-filtered trend for the past year as the real interest rate to derive the Taylor rule.